Ordoptimus/brahmi-keyboard/README.md

-## Simple Keyboard : ProtoIndic
+## Proto Keyboard
-This project aims to add support for ProtoIndic scripts.
+This project aims to add input support for Proto-Indic scripts like Brahmi.

 Features:
-- ProtoIndic support (pending)
+- ProtoIndic support (ongoing)
-- Small size (<1MB)
+- Small size (<2MB)
 - Adjustable keyboard height for more screen space
 - Number row
 - Swipe space to move pointer